Compromise, Don't Optimize: Generalizing Perfect Bayesian Equilibrium to Allow for Ambiguity: Examples

-The maximum loss describes how much more profit firm $i$ could have obtained if it had known the true productivity of the worker, anticipating that the other firm follows its strategy $w^*_{-i}$.
+The maximum loss describes how much more profit firm $i$ could have obtained if it had known the true productivity and cost of education of the worker, anticipating that the other firm follows its strategy $w^*_{-i}$.
 Firm $i$'s {\it best compromise} given $e$ is a wage $w^*_i(e)$ that achieves the lowest maximum loss for a given strategy $w^*_{-i}$ of the other firm: \beq w^*_i(e)\in\argmin_{w_i\ge 0} l_i(w_i,w^*_{-i};e). \eeq Observe that the worker has complete information.
 There is no need for a compromise.
-So, the worker simply makes a best-response choice: \beq e^*_i(\theta,c)\in\argmax_{e\in\{e_L,e_H\}} v(w^*_1(e),w^*_{2}(e),e;\theta,c). \eeq
+So, the worker simply chooses a best-response: \beq e^*(\theta,c)\in\argmax_{e\in\{e_L,e_H\}} v(w^*_1(e),w^*_{2}(e),e;\theta,c). \eeq

-A profile $(e^*,w^*_1,w^*_2,B_1,B_2)$ of strategies and conceivable sets is a {\it perfect compromise equilibrium} (PCE) if two conditions hold.
+A profile $(e^*,w^*_1,w^*_2,S_1,S_2)$ of strategies and speculated states is a {\it perfect compromise equilibrium} (PCE) if two conditions hold.
 First, the strategies satisfy \eqref{e-spence-s1} and \eqref{e-spence-s2}, so each firm $i$ chooses a best compromise, and the worker chooses a best response to the strategies of the others.
-Second, the firms' conceivable sets are consistent with the worker's strategy $e^*$.
+Second, the firms' sets of speculated states are consistent with the worker's strategy $e^*$.

-This application can be embedded in our formal setting as described in Section \ref{s:pce}.
-As the pair $(\theta,c)$ is unknown to the firms, it is identified as the state.
-So the set of states is $\Omega$.
-In the formal game, first nature chooses a state $(\theta,c)\in\Omega$.
-Then the worker observes $(\theta,c)$ and chooses an education level $e$.
-Finally, the firms observe the worker's choice $e$ and simultaneously choose their wages.
-Conceivable sets for each firm $i$ are given by $B_i$.
-Posteriors are trivial, because the worker plays a pure strategy, and there are no chance moves.

 A PCE is {\it pooling} if the worker chooses the same level of education for all $(\theta,c)\in\Omega$.
-A PCE is {\it separating} if the set $\Omega$ can be partitioned into two subsets such that a different level of education is chosen in each element of the partition.
+A PCE is {\it separating} if the set $\Omega$ can be partitioned into two subsets such that worker types belonging to the same subset choose the same level of education, but these levels differ between the two subsets.

 \begin{proposition} (i) There exists a pooling PCE in which the worker chooses low education, so

 and the firms' wages are given by